 A preapproval is different from a prequalification.
 A prequalification only tells you how much money you might be eligible for – it’s not a guarantee.
 A preapproval requires your financial information so the mortgage company can provide a solution that’s customized for you.
 Always choose a preapproval when you search for a lender.
 As prequalification only looks at your credit and your inputted estimate for income and assets, preapproval involves a hard credit pull and proof of income and assets.

 When you apply for a mortgage, you also must provide some basic personal information.
-In most instances, your mortgage lender will require you to provide two years of tax returns, two years of W-2s and two months of bank statements to prove that you have enough money to cover your monthly payments.
+In most instances, your mortgage lender will require you to provide 2 years of tax returns, 2 years of W-2s and 2 months of bank statements to prove that you have enough money to cover your monthly payments.

 Get On The Path To Owning An Investment Property

 Are you ready to take the next step toward owning an investment property?
 If so, it’s time to research properties in your area.
-There are other ways to consider whether you’re ready: Assess your financial stability, return on investment for a particular property and decide whether you have time to manage a property.
+There are other ways to consider whether you’re ready: Assess your financial stability and return on investment for a particular property, and decide whether you have time to manage a property.
 You’ll also need to consider the housing market, property taxes and whether you’d want to hire a property management company.

 Work with a real estate agent in your area or a reliable mortgage provider to help you on your journey to buy your first investment property.
-Rocket Mortgage can help you navigate down payments, preapproval and more.
-Rocket HomesSM, a sister company to Quicken Loans, can also help you find the best real estate agent for your area.
+Rocket Mortgage® can help you navigate down payments, preapproval and more.
+Rocket Homes® can also help you find the best real estate agent for your area.